One of the 7 Natural Wonders of the World

 Happily this year (2018) has been an excellent year for rain!
 Let’s hope it keeps up.

-When David Livingstone got his first glimpse of the Falls on his second trip out, looking for ‘The Smoke that Sounds” it was the in November.
+When David Livingstone got his first glimpse of the Falls on his second trip out in 1855, looking for ‘The Smoke that Sounds” it was the in November.
 This is usually one of the driest or lowest in terms of water flow.
 It was only because of this drop in water levels that Livingstone was able to get his canoe to the middle island (now Livingstone Island) and was able to peer over the edge!

 He later exclaimed that,